http4s/http4s/docs/src/main/mdoc/cors.md

 ```

 Again, the results are as expected.
 You can, of course, create a configuration that
-combines limits on both HTTP method and origin.
+combines limits on HTTP method, origin, and headers.

 As described in [Middleware], services and middleware can be composed such
 that only some of your endpoints are CORS enabled.